Ziang-Lu/Software-Development-and-Design/README.md

 # Software Development and Design

-Notes from:
+This repo takes aspects regarding software development and design notes from:

-"Software Development Process" by Georgia Tech on Udacity
+**Software Development Process** by Georgia Tech on Udacity

-edX course "Software Construction " by University of British Columbia on edX
+**Software Construction** by University of British Columbia on edX

 ## Software Phases